-- have a robust behaviour policy, which makes it clear that we have a zero tolerance approach to any kind of peer on peer abuse; - ensure staff understand what is meant by peer on peer abuse and the school policy on peer on peer abuse by ensuring part of annual staff safeguarding training, and regular safeguarding updates through the year; - train staff thoroughly so that they challenge inappropriate behaviour (even if it appears to be relatively innocuous); - train staff thoroughly so that they are confident to challenge inappropriate behaviours between peers, that are actually abusive in nature; - never downplay certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys", as this can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it; and - recognise that sexual harassment and sexual violence, as well as other forms of peer on peer abuse, may be happening even if they are not reported.
+- o Adopted Restorative Approaches to resolve conflict and repair relationships - o Emotional Literacy Support Assistants in post to support students - ensure staff understand what is meant by child on child abuse and the school policy on child on child abuse by ensuring part of annual staff safeguarding training, and regular safeguarding updates through the year; - train staff thoroughly so that they challenge inappropriate behaviour (even if it appears to be relatively innocuous); - train staff thoroughly so that they are confident to challenge inappropriate behaviours between peers, that are actually abusive in nature; - never downplay certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys", as this can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it; and - recognise that sexual harassment and sexual violence, as well as other forms of child on child abuse, may be happening even if they are not reported.

-How we address peer on peer abuse within the curriculum and across the school
+How we address child on child abuse within the curriculum and across the school.

-Safety is at the heart of the curriculum for all students in our Trust.
+Safety is at the heart of the curriculum for all learners in our Trust.

-To be successful our students need to feel safe and build trusting relationships.
-Only when we enable this will our students be able to engage in learning activities and develop the skills necessary.
+To be successful our learners need to feel safe and build trusting relationships.
+Only when we enable this will our learners be able to engage in learning activities and develop the skills necessary.
 Our curriculum is based around 3 themes of safety:

-• Of self - the ability to self-regulate and manage own emotions and so engage in learning experiences

-- For self the ability to be independent and autonomous (do things not only by yourself but for yourself) - With others the ability to manage and develop positive relationships
+- Of self the ability to self-regulate and manage own emotions and so engage in learning experiences - For self the ability to be independent and autonomous (do things not only by yourself but for yourself) - With others the ability to manage and develop positive relationships

-PSHE and RSE are integral elements of the school curriculum aiming to give our students the skills to develop and maintain positive relationships.
+PSHE and RSE are integral elements of the school curriculum aiming to give our learners the skills to develop and maintain positive relationships.
 Sessions on Protective Behaviours are delivered to all students with the 2 key messages: